For information about Crosby Services, please click here.

 What Qualifies as a Medical Practitioner’s (Doctor’s) Note?

 For some expenses, a medical practitioner note is required to verify that the expense qualifies as medical care.
-To be allowable, a medical practitioner note may be written by a doctor of medicine, dentistry, podiatry, optometry, an authorized chiropractor, an alternative healer or other qualified medical practitioner.
+To be allowable, a medical practitioner note may be written by a doctor of medicine, dentistry, podiatry, optometry, or chiropractic; an alternative healer; or other qualified medical practitioner.
 A medical practitioner note must contain all of the following items:

 1. Date (a note must be provided each year)